-We considered the adequacy and appropriateness of the disclosures related to credit impairment within the consolidated financial statements.
+We considered the adequacy and appropriateness of the disclosures related to expected credit losses within the consolidated financial statements.

-Information Technology (IT) systems and controls over financial reporting management, unauthorised program changes and IT operating protocols are appropriately addressed.
+Information Technology (IT) systems and controls over financial reporting

-Why significant How our audit addressed the key audit matter A significant part of the Banking Group's financia reporting process is primarily reliant on IT system automated processes and controls relating to the capture, storage and extraction of information. ns with significant to the Banking Group's financial reporting A fundamental component of these IT controls is systems and controls require specific expertise. ensuring that risks relating to inappropriate user access We assessed the design and tested the operating

-We assessed the design and tested the operating effectiveness of the Banking Group's IT controls, including those related to user access management, program change management and data integrity.

-Where we identified design and/or operating deficiencies in the IT control environment, our procedures included the following:

-- extending our testing to validate the integrity and reliability of the associated systems, data and reporting as it relates to financial reporting. - where automated procedures were supported by systems with identified deficiencies, extending our procedures to test alternative controls and performing additional testing of the resulting data and financial statement balances.
+Why significant How our audit addressed the key audit matter A significant part of the Banking Group's financial reporting process is primarily reliant on IT systems with automated processes and controls relating to the capture, storage and We focused on those IT systems and controls that are significant to the Banking Group's financial reporting process. extraction of information.
+We involved our IT specialists, as audit procedures over IT systems and controls require specific expertise.
+A fundamental component of controls related to these IT systems is ensuring that risks relating to inappropriate user access management, unauthorised program changes and IT operating protocols are addressed.
+We assessed the design and tested the operating effectiveness of the Banking Group's IT controls, including those related to user access, change management and data integrity.
+Where we identified design and/or operating deficiencies in the IT control environment, our procedures included the following: extending our testing to validate the integrity and reliability of the associated systems, data and reporting as it relates to financial reporting. where automated procedures were supported by systems with identified deficiencies, extending our procedures to test alternative controls and performing additional testing of the resulting data and financial statement balances.